botorch.optim

 • raw_samples (int | None) – The number of samples for initialization.
 This is required if batch_initial_conditions is not specified.

-• fixed_features (Dict[int, float] | None) – A map {feature_index: value} for features that should be fixed to a particular value during generation.
+• fixed_features (dict[int, float] | None) – A map {feature_index: value} for features that should be fixed to a particular value during generation.

-• options (Dict[str, bool | float | int | str] | None) – Options for candidate generation.
+• options (dict[str, bool | float | int | str] | None) – Options for candidate generation.

-• final_options (Dict[str, bool | float | int | str] | None) – Options for candidate generation in the last homotopy step.
+• final_options (dict[str, bool | float | int | str] | None) – Options for candidate generation in the last homotopy step.

 • batch_initial_conditions (Tensor | None) – A tensor to specify the initial conditions.
 Set this if you do not want to use default initialization strategy.